-To share a Spotify playlist using the mobile app, first select a playlist — from the Home, Search, or Your Library tabs.
-Tap the three-dots menu in the top-right corner of the screen.
+Step 1: To share a Spotify playlist using the mobile app, first select a playlist from the Home, Search, or Your library tabs.
 The first thing you'll see is the name and the cover art of the playlist.
+Beneath the description, you'll see a heart, a download icon, and three dots.

-But there's also a red bar immediately below the cover art that has what appears to be an audio wave graphic — a series of long and short vertical lines next to the Spotify logo.
+Step 2: Click the Three dots and a menu will open.
+You'll also notice that there's a colored bar immediately below the cover art that has what appears to be an audio wave graphic — a series of long and short vertical lines next to the Spotify logo.
 This is your playlist's share code, a unique identifier that anyone with the Spotify app can use to immediately jump to the playlist.
 Just tap that share code image and let your friend scan it using their smartphone's camera.
-Alternatively, you can save that screen to your camera roll, and send it (or post it) to anyone you like.
+Alternatively, you can save that screen to your camera roll and send it (or post it) to anyone you like.
 Of course, not everyone wants to give the Spotify app permission to use their camera, and as cool as this way of sharing is, not everyone can be bothered to do it.